CraigWoodcock/tech242-AWS-linux/README.md

   - What is Monitoring in AWS
   - Creating a Custom Dashboard

-# 6. Launch Templates & Auto Scaling Groups
+# 6. AWS Auto Scaling Groups
 ## Scaling, Launch Templates and Auto Scaling Groups

 - [What is Scaling](<6.
 AWS-Auto-Scaling-Groups/What is Scaling>)